sanskarGupta551/Ai_Projects___Topic_and_Code_Explained/README.md

 * `Image Deblurring` is a process of `restoring` a sharp image from a `blurred` input `Image`.
 * Here, we first `Build` a Mixed Blur `Dataset` from `Scratch`.
-* Then we build a Model using [VGG16](https://www.tensorflow.org/api_docs/python/tf/keras/applications/vgg16/VGG16) and `Train` it on our Dataset.
+> Then we build a Model using [VGG16](https://www.tensorflow.org/api_docs/python/tf/keras/applications/vgg16/VGG16) and `Train` it on our custom Blur Dataset.
 * At last, we will `Evaluate Accuracy` of our Model and `Test` it on a few `Images`.
 * `Dataset` - `Built from Scratch`.